IanLawrence/PrimeroAdminGuide/PrimeroAdministrationandConfigurationGuide.md

 * **View Protection Concerns**

-  This adds the **Proteciton Concerns** section to the dashboard which shows the breakdown of cases by type of proteciton concern along with which cases are new, open, or closed.
+  This adds the **Protection Concerns** section to the dashboard which shows the breakdown of cases by type of protection concern along with which cases are new, open, or closed.

   ![](img/image119.png)

 * **Manage**

-  This adds both the **Proteciton Concerns** and the cases by location sections to the dashboard.
+  This adds both the **Protection Concerns** and the cases by location sections to the dashboard.

 * **View Cases To Assign**